PORTALE DELLA DIDATTICA

 Mandatory course for the Master in Physics of Complex Systems, 1st year, 2nd term.
 The course introduces fundamental aspects of computation, including recursive computational tecniques such as dynamic programming and their application to optimization on graphs and networks, and the classification of problems into computational complexity classes.
 Important aspects of information theory and statistical inference are introduced, with applications to machine learning.

 To become familiar with techniques for the exact solution of computational problems, including dynamic programming and recursion with emphasis on classical combinatorial optimization problems such as convolution ones, minimum weight paths, spanning trees and matchings and their generalizations.
+To learn the fundamental concepts of computational complexity theory, the techniques for analyzing the computation time of an algorithm, and some approximation techniques for NP-complete problems.
+To be able to apply practically such algorithms to complex statistical inference and machine learning problems.
+To be able to classify new problems into complexity classes.

 To become familiar with techniques for the exact solution of computational problems, including dynamic programming and recursion with emphasis on classical combinatorial optimization problems such as convolution ones, minimum weight paths, spanning trees and matchings and their generalizations.
+To learn the fundamental concepts of computational complexity theory, the techniques for analyzing the computation time of an algorithm, and some approximation techniques for NP-complete problems.
+To be able to apply practically such algorithms to complex statistical inference and machine learning problems.
+To be able to classify new problems into complexity classes.

 Basics of probability theory and programming (any language)